Create AI Presets from Any Fashion Photo

 Try it now

 Head to Presets → New Preset and click From Image in the Style & Settings step.
-Pick any fashion photo and see what the AI extracts.
+Pick any fashion photo — from your own catalog, a competitor's store, or an editorial you admire — and see what the AI extracts.

 Already using presets?
 Check out our Presets guide for more on categories, system presets, and building your own photoshoot briefs.